CiscoDevNet/terraform-provider-aci/website/docs/r/action_rule_profile.html.markdown

 * `set_as_path_prepend_as` - (Optional) A block representing ASNs to be configured as Set As Path - Prepend AS of the Action Rule Profile object.
 Type: Block.
   * `asn` - ASN to be prepended to Set AS Path.
   * `order` - Order in which the ASN should be prepended to Set AS Path.
+* `set_dampening` - (Optional) A block representing the attributes of Set Dampening object.
+Type: Block.
+  * `half_life` - Half Life of the Set Dampening object, the maximum value for this field is 60 in minutes.
+  * `reuse` - Reuse Limit of the Set Dampening object, the maximum value for this field is 20000.
+  * `suppress` - Suppress Limit of the Set Dampening object, the maximum value for this field is 20000.
+  * `max_suppress_time` - Max Suppress Time of the Set Dampening object, the maximum value for this field is 255 in minutes.

 ## Importing ##